Rebeccaislw/WeiLi/_pages/about.md

 Awards & Grants
 ======
-- 07/2022-07/2025, Erasmus+ Mobility Grant-KA171 (€8,760)
+- 07/2022-07/2025, Erasmus+ Mobility Grant-KA171,European Commission (€8,760)

-- 09/2021-08/2025, Government-sponsored Oversea Education by China Scholarship Council
+- 09/2021-08/2025, Government-Sponsored Oversea Education, China Scholarship Council

-- 09/2020, Excellent Paper in the 4th Agriculture, Rural Areas and Farmers Forum hosted by the editorial departments of China Rural Economy & China Rural Observation
+- 09/2020, Excellent Paper in the 4th Agriculture, Rural Areas and Farmers Forum, Editorial departments of China Rural Economy (中国农村经济) & China Rural Observation (中国农村观察)

-- 06/2018, Honor Thesis in Management at Northwest Agriculture & Forestry University (awarded to top 100 theses from the whole university)
+- 06/2018, Honor Thesis in Management, Northwest Agriculture & Forestry University, China (awarded to top 100 theses from the whole university)

 - 11/2017, National Outstanding Forestry Graduates in China (awarded to top 40 graduates nationwide)

-- 11/2017, National Scholarship of China (awarded to the top 3%)
+- 11/2017, National Scholarship of China, Ministry of Education, China (awarded to the top 3%)

-- 11/2016, National Scholarship of China (awarded to the top 3%)
+- 11/2016, National Scholarship of China, Ministry of Education, China (awarded to the top 3%)